emaanr/notes/Other/API/README.md

   - API:
     - Servers in the restaurant.

+##### Cooks ⇔ Back End

+- The Cooks in the kitchen of a restaurant are analogous with the Back End portion of an application that may use an API.

+##### Dining ⇔ Front End

+- The Dining Area of a restaurant is analogous with the Front End portion of an application that may use an API.

+##### Server ⇔ API

+- The Servers of a restaurant are analogous with the API portion of an application that uses as API.

 #### Puzzle

 - May help to understand the use of an API on a lower-level.